elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the expression's variable is nil, abort with "_I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
+`If the expression's variable is nil, abort with "I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`

-`If the expression's type is not value pushable, abort with "_'_" then the expression's type's name then "_' can't be passed properly._" and the rider; exit.`
+`If the expression's type is not value pushable, abort with "'_" then the expression's type's name then "_' can't be passed properly._" and the rider; exit.`

 `If the rider's token is "_and", compile the next statement given the rider (call - with clause).`